rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

                           |===== STUN check to 2.2.2.2 ====>|
                           |                                 |

-The exchange of ICE candidates relies on out-of-band signaling, for instance the SDP Offer/Answer procedure defined in {{ICESDP}}.
+The exchange of ICE candidates relies on out-of-band signaling, for example, the SDP Offer/Answer procedure defined in {{ICESDP}}.
 In the above example, the candidate attributes in the SDP messages to exchange the mDNS candidates between ICE Agent 1 and 2 can be given by